mvolkmann/blog/src/smalltalk/41-morphic.md

 defaultExtent
     ^`200@200`
 ```

+Submorphs added to instances of `Morph` and `PlacedMorph`
+(using the `addMorph:` method) will be clipped to the bounds of what is
+drawn on them if they implement the `clipsSubmorphs` method to return `true`.
+For an example, see the class `Sample07Clipping`.
+NOTE: It seems that only drawing of shapes is clipped, not images.

 Custom morphs that are subclasses of `PlacedMorph` (or one of its subclasses)
 can be directly dragged to new locations.